Practice Guidelines

 Guidelines for the Safe Use of Lasers by Members

-The use of lasers by Members is expanding, as the use of medical lasers has greatly enhanced and expanded treatment modalities, but with it comes a risk of harm to the patient, staff, and members.
+The use of lasers by registrants is expanding, as the use of medical lasers has greatly enhanced and expanded treatment modalities, but with it comes a risk of harm to the patient, staff, and others.
 Patient and staff safety is of paramount importance.
-The purpose of this document is to ensure that Members stay current and informed of the best practices, follow proper protocols and procedures, and ensure the safety of their patients.
+The purpose of this document is to ensure that registrants stay current and informed of the best practices, follow proper protocols and procedures, and ensure the safety of their patients.

 Guidelines for Suspension